 Ingredient list

-- Dry cake mix: the type you find in the supermarket or store, whatever brand you want.
-I like yellow cake mix, but white cake mix works well too.
+- Dry cake mix: the type you find in the supermarket or grocery store, whatever brand you want.
+I like yellow cake mix and sometimes White cake mix for this recipe.
+Betty Crocker and Duncan Hines are popular ones.

 - Butter: use unsalted melted butter, whatever brand you use regularly.

 - Topping: this layer is simply mixing dry cake mix with melted butter to create a thick mixture that clumps together slightly.
-It's not very wet or very crumbly, it can be spread a little (image below, right).
+It's not overly wet or crumbly.

 Kitchen notes